Understanding HTTP Request Smuggling

 Core Causes

-- Header Ambiguity: Conflicting or malformed HTTP headers (e.g.,
+- Header ambiguity: Conflicting or malformed headers (e.g.,

-- Request Splitting: A single request may be interpreted as two separate requests by different servers.
+Content-Lengthwhile another usesTransfer-Encoding). - Request splitting: A single request may be interpreted as two separate requests by different servers, enabling attackers to inject malicious payloads.

 - An attacker sends a request with both